 The financing projects included in this category do not generate revenues that can be applied to offset the City's lease payments.
 Although City special funds or other revenue sources may be earmarked to make these payments, the City's General Fund bears the majority of the debt burden.
-The 1997B Bonds financed fire apparatus, childcare facilities, and library land acquisition, the Series 2001E Bonds refunded the City's outstanding debt on its Communications Center, the Series 2002B, 2002C, and 2006A Bonds financed or refinanced a portion of the new City Hall project, and the Series 2003A Bonds refunded the bonds issued to finance site acquisition and construction costs of the City's Central Service Yard.
+The 1997B Bonds financed fire apparatus, childcare facilities, and library land acquisition; the Series 2001E Bonds refunded the City's outstanding debt on its Communications Center; the Series 2002B, 2006A, and 2008A Bonds financed or refinanced a portion of the new City Hall project; the Series 2008B Bonds refunded the commercial paper notes issued to finance the land acquisition and construction of the City Hall Offsite Parking Garage; and the Series 2003A Bonds refunded the bonds issued to finance site acquisition and construction costs of the City's Central Service Yard.

-The commercial paper notes provide interim financing for land acquisition and construction of the City Hall Offsite Parking Garage and construction of the Central Service Yard Phase II improvements, and provide short-term financing for technology, furniture, equipment and relocation expenses associated with the new City Hall, the cost of the Consolidated Utility Billing System, and the City's share of capital improvements at the City's HP Pavilion.
+The commercial paper notes provide interim financing for construction of the Central Service Yard Phase II improvements and to provide short-term financing for technology, furniture, equipment and relocation expenses associated with the new City Hall; the cost of the Consolidated Utility Billing System; and the City's share of capital improvements at the City's HP Pavilion.

-The bar chart below illustrates the total amount of outstanding debt in the category of non-self-supporting Authority debt with recourse to the General Fund.
-As of June 30, 2008, the total amount was \$520,794,000, consisting of \$436,965,000 of lease revenue bonds and \$83,829,000 of taxable and tax-exempt commercial paper.
+The following bar chart illustrates the total amount of outstanding debt in the category of non-self-supporting Authority debt with recourse to the General Fund.
+As of June 30, 2009, the total amount was \$513,896,000, consisting of \$466,315,000 of lease revenue bonds and \$47,581,000 of taxable and tax-exempt commercial paper.